 Qt Quick Software Adaptation

-The Software adaptation is an alternative renderer for Qt Quick 2 that uses the Raster paint engine to render the contents of the scene graph instead of OpenGL.
-As a result of not using OpenGL to render the scene graph, some features and optimizations are no longer available.
-Most Qt Quick 2 applications will run without modification though any attempts to use unsupported features will be ignored.
-By using the Software adaptation it is possible to run Qt Quick 2 applications on hardware and platforms that do not have OpenGL support.
+The Software adaptation is an alternative renderer for Qt Quick 2 that uses the Raster paint engine to render the contents of the scene graph, instead of OpenGL.
+Consequently, some features and optimizations are not available.
+Most Qt Quick 2 applications can run without any modification, but any attempts to use unsupported features are ignored.
+By using the Software adaptation, it is possible to run Qt Quick 2 applications on hardware and platforms that do not have OpenGL support.

 The Software adaptation was previously known as the Qt Quick 2D Renderer.
-However, unlike the 2D Renderer, the new, integrated version supports partial updates.
-This means that the full update of the window or screen contents is now avoided, and only the changed areas get flushed.
-This can significantly improve performance for many applications.
+However, unlike the 2D Renderer, this new, integrated version supports partial updates.
+This means that a full update of the window or screen contents is now avoided; only the changed areas are flushed.
+Partial updates can significantly improve performance for many applications.

 Qt Graphical Effects uses ShaderEffect items to render effects.
 If you use graphical effects from this module, then you should not hide the source item so that the original item can still be rendered.

-The text rendering with the Software adaptation is based on software rasterization and does not respond as well to transformations such as scaling as when using OpenGL.
+The text rendering with the Software adaptation is based on software rasterization and does not respond as well to transformations such as scaling, compared to when using OpenGL.
 The quality is similar to choosing Text.NativeRendering with Text items.

-The VideoOutput item of the Qt Multimedia module is not supported with the software adaptation.
-This is because VideoOutput uses the QVideoRendererControl item which requires custom QSGGeometryNode behavior that is only present in the default OpenGL adaptation.
+The Qt Multimedia module's VideoOutput item is not supported with the Software adaptation.
+This is because VideoOutput uses the QVideoRendererControl item which requires custom QSGGeometryNode behavior, which is only present in the default OpenGL adaptation.